Ibrahima-bira1210/BookListRazor/README.md

 # BookListRazor
-A book list app build with ASP.NET razor page
+A book list app build with ASP.NET razor page for demo